fwupd/fwupd/plugins/parade-lspcon/README.md

 This plugin requires access to the DisplayPort aux channel to read DPCD, such as `/dev/drm_dp_aux0` as well as the i2c bus attached to the device, such as `/dev/i2c-7`.

+## Version Considerations

+This plugin has been available since fwupd version `1.6.2`.